 Shredding More Than Just Paper: Cards, Staples, and Clips

 Many affordable cross-cut and micro-cut shredders can handle more than just paper.
 The ability to shred credit cards is a big plus for disposing of old plastic safely.
 Some models can also shred staples and small paper clips, saving you the hassle of removing them beforehand.
-This might seem minor, but trust me, those little time-savers add up.
+This might seem minor, but those little time-savers add up.
 Always check the product specifications, as not all cheap paper shredders offer these capabilities.

 Essential Anti-Jam Features